 All Diocesan personnel are required to report suspected child abuse, including sexual abuse, to the Diocese as set forth in this Policy.
 In Illinois, the Department of Children and Family Services requires that persons engaged in certain occupations report incidents of suspected child abuse, including sexual abuse, to state or local authorities.
-Occupations subject to these requirements include medical personnel such as physician, dentist, LPN, RN, medical social worker, emergency medical technician, nurse practitioner, chiropractor, hospital administrator; school personnel such as teacher, principal, school counselor, school nurse, school social worker, assistant principal, truant officer, school psychologist; social service/mental health personnel such as mental health personnel, social workers, psychologists, domestic violence personnel, substance abuse treatment personnel, staff of state agencies dealing with children such as Department of Human Services, Department of Public Aid, Department of Public Health, Department of Corrections, and Department of Children and Family Services; law enforcement personnel such as employees of the court, parole/probation officer, emergency services staff, police, State's attorney and staff, juvenile officer; coroner/medical examiner personnel; child care personnel including all staff at overnight, day care, pre-school or nursery school facilities, recreational program personnel, foster parents; and members of the clergy which includes any member of the clergy that has reasonable cause to believe that a child known to him in a professional capacity may be an abused child.
+Occupations subject to these requirements include medical personnel such as physician, dentist, LPN, RN, medical social worker, emergency medical technician, nurse practitioner, chiropractor, hospital administrator; school personnel such as teacher, principal, school counselor, school nurse, school social worker, assistant principal, truant officer, school psychologist; social service/mental health personnel such as mental health personnel, social workers, psychologists, domestic violence personnel, substance abuse treatment personnel, staff of state agencies dealing with children such as Department of Children and Family Services; law enforcement personnel such as employees of the court, parole/probation officer, emergency services staff, police, State's attorney and staff, juvenile officer; coroner/medical examiner personnel; child care personnel including all staff at overnight, day care, pre-school or nursery school facilities, recreational program personnel, foster parents; and members of the clergy which includes any member of the clergy that has reasonable cause to believe that a child known to him in a professional capacity may be an abused child.